Joseph-33/SpotifyRoll/README.md

 # SpotifyRoll

 Listening to a long playlist on spotify?

-Want to play a new song without losing your position on the playlist?
+Want to play a new song without losing your position?

-Look no further, this script will roll over your songs so you can continue later on where you left off.
+Look no further, this script will roll your songs so you can continue your position later on where you left off.

 # Example